Productivity Tech: 3 Simple Strategies for Your Workday

 Do this:

-Any one of these issues is going to affect your ability to efficiently perform on a daily basis but the accumulative effective has the potential to wreak havoc without you even realizing it.
-An astounding 50% of our brain is dedicated to visual processing so if you’re stressing this system then a higher level skill that encompasses productivity demands will suffer
+Any one of these issues is going to affect your ability to efficiently perform daily but the accumulative effect has the potential to wreak havoc without you even realizing it.
+An astounding 50% of our brain is dedicated to visual processing so if you’re stressing this system then a higher-level skill that encompasses productivity demands will suffer

 Do this: